mehak-sachdeva/MGWR_workshop_book/Markdown/Regression-models.md

  #### **Perhaps, not.**

 Spatial phenomenon exhibit spatial heterogeneity that is, we expect values to be higher in some places and lower in others.
 In the context of house prices in a city for example, housing units with the same structural characteristics are valued differently in different areas of a city.
 This would then imply that the same stimulus across a city such as an increase in living area of a housing unit, would affect the housing cost differently in different areas.
-For example, a more accurate map of the marginal cost of living area in New York City would be as below - where adding a unit square feet of space in downtown Manhattan would increase the housing price by a lot more than that in Staten Island.
+For example, a more accurate map of the marginal cost of living area in New York City would be as below - where adding a unit square feet of space in downtown Manhattan would increase the housing price by a lot more than it would in Staten Island.

 <img src="../images/local_regression_results.PNG" width="800">